roman-milk/roman-milk.github.io/dominating-the-sexy-office-administrator.md

+===

- ****** Dominating the Sexy Office Administrator ****** bydawn1958© Dawn's head was swimming around with great uncertainty and the lingering effects of too much alcohol didn't help, as the three girls easily escorted her across the room to the bed.
+Dawn's head was swimming around with great uncertainty and the lingering effects of too much alcohol didn't help, as the three girls easily escorted her across the room to the bed.
 She glanced around and noticed all three were naked and they were all grinning from ear to ear.
 When Sarah wrapped her arms around her torso and embraced her in a loving fashion, Dawn merely let it happen.

  They stood beside the bed and Dawn felt totally surrounded and overwhelmed.
 Sarah stood in front and hugged her, leaning in to kiss her neck and the side of her face.
 Ana was directly behind and her hands caressed and fondled every inch of her heated flesh.
 Carla was on one side and her hands busily groped and fondled the exposed womanly parts.
 She cupped one boob and squeezed one of Dawn's luscious ass-cheeks, trying to get as much satisfaction as possible with her hands.